 She nodded.
 So this was the glib one from earlier, the man who had been preaching about planting only the most useful medicines.
 Wasn't that a veiled jab that what she grew was useless?

-When the door to the test plots opened, five-tier grow racks came into view, plants thriving on every shelf.
-The tobacco stood lush and vigorous, spreading its distinctive scent.
+When the door to the test plots opened, five-tier grow racks came into view.
+Plants thrived on every shelf under the steady glow of the purple lamps.
+The tobacco stood lush and vigorous, spreading its distinctive, earthy scent throughout the cramped room.

-Pharmacist Liu frowned.
+Pharmacist Liu frowned, his nose wrinkling in distaste.
 "Jing Shu, you filled a whole room with tobacco?
 What good is any of this?
 Are you planning to roll cigarettes and sell them at high prices to the rich?
 That would be disgraceful behavior.
-I had heard rumors that some rich folks were buying tobacco from the Medicinal Herb Association, but I did not believe it.
+I had heard rumors that some rich folks were buying tobacco from the Medicinal Herb Association, but I didn't believe it.
 We serve the people here."

 President Tie chuckled.
+It was a dry sound.
 "Perhaps a misunderstanding, Pharmacist Liu.
 Tobacco is also a medicinal herb.
 Maybe Jing Shu plans to use it for disinfection and swelling reduction."

 Pharmacist Liu laughed twice.
+It was a harsh, grating sound.
 "As an adjuvant, a tiny bit is enough.
 Why grow it in bulk?
 Lao Tie, you are too soft-hearted.
-People at our level all know the tricks, do we not?"
-His insinuation was clear: Jing Shu lacked rank and judgment.
+People at our level all know the tricks, don't we?"
+His insinuation was clear.
+Jing Shu lacked rank and judgment.

-They played red face and black face to perfection, enough to make Director Zhang frown and glance at Jing Shu with doubt.
+They played red face and black face to perfection.
+It was enough to make Director Zhang frown and glance at Jing Shu with doubt.

 She only smiled calmly and picked up a specimen.
+The roots were clean and firm.
 "This is astragalus."

 At last, the group began seriously examining the plants, passing them hand to hand.
 The overall verdict was highly positive.
-Even the elderly insider candidate stroked his long beard with an expression of sincere admiration.
+Even the elderly insider candidate stroked his long, white beard with an expression of sincere admiration as he peered at the vigorous leaves.

 Only one little girl glared at her with bitter resentment, which puzzled Jing Shu.
-She had never crossed this child, had she?
+She hadn't ever crossed this child.
+Had she?

-Wang Danai whispered at her side, "That is Wang Daxian, your co-candidate today.
+Wang Danai whispered at her side, "That is Wang Daxian.
+He is your co-candidate today.
 See the little girl next to him?
 She is Wang Xiaoxian, the so-called 'young miss' of the medicinal clan, the prodigy.
 She is the same girl Jiao Jiao dragged over last time to 'challenge' you."

-Jing Shu thought for a moment.
+Jing Shu thought for a moment, the memory of a tear-streaked face surfacing.
 "The one who burst into tears because the food smelled too good at my table?"

 Wang Danai nodded hard.
 "That one."

 She massaged her forehead.
 No wonder for the grudge.
 Life really was a dog-blood drama.
-If the old man knew she had made his granddaughter cry from hunger pangs, would he hit her?
+If the old man knew she had made his granddaughter cry from hunger, would he hit her?
 Ah, so they were here to settle that score.

 "Back, back."
-Zhou Bapi hurriedly shooed Wang Daxian away, afraid he would try to approach her again.
+Zhou Bapi hurriedly shooed Wang Daxian away.
+He was afraid the man would try to approach her again.

 Jing Shu: "??"